 Like the previous system, this offers dialled adjustability, tightening or loosening the helmet’s fit, including vertical tuning.

-Removable pads are the most common and cheapest fit system, adding or taking away the thickness in the interior of your helmet.
-This system is ideal for anyone wanting to ski or snowboard with a hat underneath.
+Removable pads are the most common and cheapest fit system.
+You can add or take away the thickness in the interior of your helmet, so is ideal for anyone wanting to ski or snowboard with a hat underneath.

 A low-profile headband attaches to the inside of your helmet allowing you to fine tune the fit of your helmet by adding or decreasing air at the touch of a button.

 The construction of most skiing and snowboarding helmets means they’re designed for a single large impact.
-If you do suffer an impact that causes the hard foam interior to collapse or crack make sure you replace your helmet as it will no longer be safe.
-Not all serious impacts are visible from the outside of the helmet so make sure you always check the interior.
+This means if you do suffer an impact that causes the hard foam interior to collapse or crack, you need to replace your helmet as it will no longer be safe.
+Not all serious impacts are visible from the outside of the helmet, so make sure you always check the interior.

 HARD SHELL ABS